danilocurvelo/imd0030-20242/projects/deques.md

 {% include slides.html id="1c9RdR7fz-CyTH9bHzJ5bhlfmlUHgpC-EK9d3a8PMiuo" aspect_ratio="16/9" %}

 {: .hint }
 To step back in the slides, click on the slides and press the left arrow key or the backspace key.
+On touchscreens, swipe left to advance and swipe right to step back.

 [^1]: Josh Hug.
 2019. [cs61b sp19 proj1 slides](https://docs.google.com/presentation/d/1XBJOht0xWz1tEvLuvOL4lOIaY0NSfArXAvqgkrx0zpc/edit).